 This post or page may contain affiliate links.
 Please click here to read my disclosure policy.

 Whether’s it’s my babysitter, my mother-in-law, or any other random person, people are always interested to know how I make money online.
-The answer is, in short, a lot of different ways, but part of what I do is create written copy to help businesses (and my own blog) get better online traffic by creating quality, SEO driven content.
+The answer is, in short, a lot of different ways, but part of what I do is create written copy to help businesses (and my own blog) to boost blog traffic with SEO.

 No matter what your business is online, if you want to be making money or making a difference, you need to be doing what it takes to get noticed by optimizing your site.
 If you’re interested in learning how, I hope you’ll enjoy the checklist I made for you at that bottom of this post, but I’ve also included a few quick tools I use regularly and also the courses that taught me what I know!